Plans underway to build replica of Lincoln's Springfield cottage

 "We’ll start rattling the tin cup, hoping to raise money to make it possible," Burlingame said.

-U.S. Sen. Dick Durbin, D-Illinois, of Springfield, has an office in the Lincoln Home area, and a statement from his office said the proposal to expand the boundaries of the area to take in the proposed cottage replica is being reviewed.
+U.S. Sen. Dick Durbin, D-Springfield, has an office in the Lincoln Home area, and a statement from his office said the proposal to expand the boundaries of the area to take in the proposed cottage replica is being reviewed.

 "We’re grateful that The Abraham Lincoln Association continues to look for ways to educate the public on the legacy of Springfield’s adopted son," the statement said.